Fridreman/BackupBundle/README.md

 ### Composer

-Download CloudBackupBundle and its dependencies to the vendor directory.
+Download BackupBundle and its dependencies to the vendor directory.
 You can use Composer for the automated process:

 ```bash
 $ php composer.phar require dizda/cloud-backup-bundle dev-master